• Hours

 2. Dominating the GD

-3. Negative Body Language
+3. Body Language

 4. Unclear or Unstructured Writing

-5. Lack of Research:
+5. Lack of Research

 Demonstrate your understanding of the B-school and its program during the PI.
 Avoid asking questions that could have been answered through prior research.

-GDPI-WAT is an opportunity to showcase your unique qualities and suitability for the MBA program.
+GD-PI-WAT rounds in the MBA admission process provide an opportunity to showcase your unique qualities and suitability for the MBA program.

-GDPI-WAT plays a crucial role in assessing an individual's overall suitability for the MBA program.
+GD-PI-WAT round plays a crucial role in assessing an individual's overall suitability for the MBA program.
 It provides a holistic evaluation of a candidate's communication skills, critical thinking ability, teamwork potential, personality, and writing proficiency.

 Thorough preparation, mock practice, and positive self-talk can help alleviate nervousness.
 Attend mock GDs and PIs to gain familiarity with the process.